As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 78. Competitor Email Signups and Newsletters

-I mentioned industry email newsletters above, but now look at competitor newsletters.
+I mentioned industry email newsletters above, but now look at competitor newsletters to generate some content ideas.
 Specifically, look at the signup forms.
 See what the competition is offering in return for a signup.
 If it’s a guide or e-book, you can bet that it’s important, so you might want to create something similar (or even better).

 79. Before and After Transformations